Korean pianist Seoyon MacDonald enjoys an innovative and cultured musical career; one marked by her consistency of refinement and musical ingenuity.

 In the same year, Ms. MacDonald was awarded a merit scholarship to attend SongFest, a summer training program for singers and collaborative pianists at Los Angeles’ Colburn School.
 At SongFest, MacDonald was able to work with such esteemed musicians as Graham Johnson, Martin Katz, and Margo Garrett, the latter of whom she continued studies with beyond SongFest.

-MacDonald, an active freelancer, vocal coach and song recitalist in Boston, works as a staff pianist at New England Conservatory Preparatory School and as a choir pianist for the MIT Women's Chorale.
+MacDonald, an active freelancer, vocal coach and song recitalist in Boston, works as a staff pianist at New England Conservatory Prep/SCE, a pianist at Boston Ballet, and a choir pianist for the MIT Women's Chorale.
 She has also served as a staff pianist at the MacPhail Center for Music, and worked with the Minnesota Opera Summer Outreach Camp, Opera Brittenica and Lowell House Opera.
 She holds a Master of Music degree in Collaborative Piano from New England Conservatory and a Bachelor of Music degree in Piano Performance, magna cum laude, from the University of Northwestern – Saint Paul.
-Her instructors include Cameron Stowe, Jonathan Feldman, Olga Petrovna, Flora Gadelevna, Barbara Rogers, and Claudia Chen.
+Her instructors include Cameron Stowe, Jonathan Feldman, Pei-Shan Lee, Olga Petrovna, Flora Gadelevna, Barbara Rogers, and Claudia Chen.